Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">Basic idea: in case of multiple equilibria, social norms may help to choose one.</li>
 </ul>

-Notes:

-- Imagine you are held in prison.
-- You and your significant other is asked to guess a number.
-- If you both guess the same number, you are set free.
-- You have the following options: 0.231, 1, or 0.823
-- Guessing both the same number is a NE every time.
-- It's highly likely you will walk free.

 ---
 # Summary (so far...)

 <ul>